OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 ### Injection Flaws (MSTG-ARCH-2 and MSTG-PLATFORM-2)

-An *injection flaw* describes a class of security vulnerability occurring when user input is inserted into back-end queries or commands.
+An *injection flaw* describes a class of security vulnerability occurring when user input is inserted into backend queries or commands.
 By injecting meta-characters, an attacker can execute malicious code that is inadvertently interpreted as part of the command or query.
-For example, by manipulating a SQL query, an attacker could retrieve arbitrary database records or manipulate the content of the back-end database.
+For example, by manipulating a SQL query, an attacker could retrieve arbitrary database records or manipulate the content of the backend database.

 Vulnerabilities of this class are most prevalent in server-side web services.
 Exploitable instances also exist within mobile apps, but occurrences are less common, plus the attack surface is smaller.